Interpretation of Section 3

 Physicians’ responsibility is to provide appropriate care to patients.
 This includes determining the best pharmaceuticals to treat their condition.
 This requires that physicians educate themselves as to the available alternatives and their appropriateness so they can determine the most appropriate treatment for an individual patient.
 Appropriate sources of information may include journal articles, continuing medical education programs, and interactions with pharmaceutical representatives.

 When a physician provides services to a pharmaceutical company, it is appropriate to receive compensation.
 However, it is important that compensation be in proportion to the services rendered.
-Compensation should not have the substance or appearance of a relationship to the physician’s use of the employer’s products in patient care.
+Compensation should not have the appearance of a relationship to the physician’s use of the employer’s products in patient care.